About the Journal

 It releases its articles under the terms of Creative Commons Attribution 4.0 International License.

 This license allows anyone to download, reuse, re-print, modify, distribute and/or copy the contributions.
 The works must be properly attributed to its author(s).
-Any derived work must be distributed under the same license.
 It is not necessary to ask further permissions both to author(s) or journal board, although you are kindly requested to inform the journal for every reuse of the papers.

 Authors who publish on this journal maintain the copyrights.